devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-1.md

 Understanding these complexities helps in evaluating the efficiency of algorithms and making informed decisions about which algorithm to use based on the expected input characteristics.

-## 12) Why do we use asymptotic notations in the study of algorithms?
-Briefly describe the commonly used asymptotic notations.
+## <mark> 12) Why do we use asymptotic notations in the study of algorithms?
+Briefly describe the commonly used asymptotic notations.</mark>

 We use asymptotic notations in the study of algorithms for several key reasons: